Haztut/Chocostixx/README.md

         <!-- RIGHT BOX TEXT -->
         <div class="about-box">
             <!-- 🔶 TYPE YOUR SECOND ABOUT TEXT HERE (LINE TO EDIT) -->
             He got to work and in 4 days, a website was built, a prototype created, market research collected that allowed him to understand what the people wanted.
-In an attempt to achieve net zero, a policy installed where when the snack is enjoyed, instead of the stixx tube being thrown away, it would instead be  returned for sterilisation and the customer would be paid back 50p allowing further chocostixx to be created keeping the small business thriving.
+Witnessing the impact of litter in the local area, he implemented a policy, instead of the stixx tube being thrown away after the customer enjoys the snack, it would be returned for sterilisation and the customer would be paid back 50p allowing further chocostixx to be created keeping the small business thriving.
         </div>

     </div>